Congressional Space Medal of Honor: Recipients

-The medal has been awarded to 30 astronauts, of which 17 were made posthumously for those who died preparing for or during an American spaceflight.
+The medal has been awarded to 34 astronauts, of which 17 were made posthumously for those who died preparing for or during an American spaceflight.
 Of those 17, three died in the Apollo 1 fire, seven died in the Space Shuttle Challenger disaster, and seven in the Space Shuttle Columbia disaster.
 Four of the twelve moonwalkers received the medal (Armstrong, Conrad, Shepard, and Young), but only Neil Armstrong for his lunar mission.
 The New Nine class of U.S. astronauts (the second group of astronauts selected by NASA) has the most recipients of the medal, with seven.
 Second is NASA Astronaut Group 8 which received five awards, four for astronauts killed in the Challenger Disaster (Shannon Lucid is the only Group 8 astronaut to receive the award who was not killed in the Challenger Disaster).

-Five recipients are living, three over 80 years old.
+Nine recipients are living, two over 80 years old.
 Frank Borman was the last remaining of the first six recipients of the CSMOH in 1978.

 In the table below, an asterisk indicates a posthumous award.